 Maj.
-Sarah Schwennesen said that a Venezuelan fishing boat reported finding 11 sailors floating in a raft Friday afternoon.
+Sarah Schwennesen said a Venezuelan fishing boat reported finding 11 sailors floating in a raft Friday afternoon.

-Airmen from the 563rd Rescue Group parachuted into the water Saturday afternoon and used inflatable boats to reach the Venezuelan vessel, which is 1,100 nautical miles west of Cabo San Lucas, Mexico, Schwennesen said.
+Airmen from the 563rd Rescue Group parachuted into the water Saturday afternoon and used inflatable boats to reach the Venezuelan vessel, which was 1,100 nautical miles west of Cabo San Lucas, Mexico, Schwennesen said.
 They treated the injured sailors Saturday and into Sunday morning.

 The distance required to reach the sailors has been the most challenging, Schwennesen said.
-Because of an estimated six-hour flight that included flying over miles of ocean, a refueling aircraft was dispatched from the Arizona Air National Guard in Phoenix.
+Because of an estimated six-hour flight that included flying over ocean, a refueling aircraft was dispatched from the Arizona Air National Guard in Phoenix.